VedantZope/UAV-Weather-Optimized-Routing/README.md

-# Bee-Inspired Optimization Algorithm for UAV Speed Prediction
+# Utilizing the Bees Algorithm and Machine Learning to optimize the UAVs travel time in consideration of Weather Conditions

 ## Introduction

-This repository contains the implementation of a bee-inspired optimization algorithm designed for UAV speed prediction.
-The project demonstrates the optimization process using a dummy dataset based on previous weather data.
+This repository contains the implementation of the Bees algorithm designed for UAV routing optimisation.
+The project demonstrates the optimization taking into account various external and weather factors.

 ## Table of Contents